5 Strategy Tips to Win Your Golf One And Done Pool

 Because One and Done pools are heavily influenced by hitting tournament winners, and because you are competing in a pool against others, you always need to think about how your opponents are likely to behave.

-With so many tournaments and so many players to consider, the odds of your picks exactly duplicating an opponent’s entry over most of the season is slim.
+With so many tournaments and so many players to consider, the odds of your picks exactly duplicating an opponent’s entry over most of the season are slim.
 Entries will have natural variation, even if taking semi-popular options regularly.

 The LIV Player Example